WeepingBoil/better-state/README.md

 ## Known Issues

-Preventing the browser back button is a bit of a hack - a definitely not supported by most modern browsers.
+Preventing the browser back button is a bit of a hack - and definitely not supported by most modern browsers.

 Please test thoroughly before using in a production environment.